Halyna Hutchins, 42, was a cinematographer on the verge of a breakthrough

 Hutchins was born in Ukraine in 1979.
-The daughter of a military officer, she grew up in Arctic climates and developed an interest in film largely because “there wasn’t much to do outside,” she once told the American Society of Cinematographers’ American Cinematographer magazine.
+The daughter of a military officer, she grew up in Arctic climates and developed an interest in film largely because “there wasn’t that much to do outside,” she once told the American Society of Cinematographers’ American Cinematographer magazine.
 After graduating from Kyiv National University, Hutchins began working as a journalist.
-Soon, however, she relocated to California and began studying film; by the time Hutchins decided to pivot to filmmaking full-time, she had already dabbled in film by documenting her own adventures in endeavors like cave exploration and parachuting.
+Soon, however, she relocated to California and began studying film; by the time Hutchins decided to pivot to filmmaking full time, she had already dabbled in film by documenting her own adventures in endeavors such as cave exploration and parachuting.

 Alec Baldwin fired prop gun that killed one crew member, says he is ‘fully cooperating’ with investigation